ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 </div>

 **Pin Connections:**
-- **Red (Pin 1)** → Relay common/power reference.
+- **White (Pin 1)** → Relay coil positive (9V when motor is active).
 - **Black (Pin 2)** → Relay and LED ground.
-- **Yellow (Pin 3)** → Relay coil positive (5V when motor is active)
+- **Red (Pin 3)** → Relay common/power reference.
 - **Green (Pin 4)** → Relay coil negative/ground
+- **Yellow (Pin 5)** → Insulated (unused encoder feedback wires).
-- **White/Blue (Pins 5-6)** → Insulated (unused encoder feedback wires)
+- **Blue (Pin 6)** → Insulated (unused encoder feedback wires).

 **Relay Output:**
 - Normally-Open contact → LED+ (battery positive terminal)
 - Common contact → LED- (battery ground terminal)

 **How the Relay Circuit Works:**
-When the Python code executes `motor.on()`, the EV3 Brick applies voltage to the motor control pins (Yellow goes HIGH at ~5V, Green goes LOW at 0V).
+When the Python code executes `motor.on()`, the EV3 Brick applies voltage to the motor control pins (White goes HIGH at 9V, Black goes LOW at 0V).
 This voltage difference across the relay coil creates an electromagnetic field that pulls the relay armature, closing the normally-open contacts.
 When the contacts close, they complete the circuit between the battery and the LEDs, illuminating them.
 When `motor.off()` is called, the voltage difference disappears, the electromagnet releases, and the contacts open, turning off the LEDs.

 #### Python Implementation